The Rainbow Project aims to prevent homelessness amongst particularly vulnerable young people living in and around Southampton.

 The charity worked intensively with Kara to support her in getting an apprenticeship.
 Through her involvement with the charity, Kara’s confidence and self-esteem improved and she has now secured a job that she enjoys.

-Global’s Make Some Noise is proud to help give a voice to The Rainbow Project and will support their ‘Life Chances’ employment project, which gives vulnerable young people an opportunity to take on paid work.
+Global’s Make Some Noise is proud to help give a voice to The Rainbow Project and supports their ‘Life Chances’ employment project, which gives vulnerable young people an opportunity to take on paid work.
 Through the scheme they are matched with a mentor and coached through a 12-month work placement with a local partner business.